hannarakhsha/Fitbit-Watchface/README.md

         -All activities are updated by clock granularity, which is set to every second.
         -Activity is still tracked and updated while screen is off.

+Aug 31: Updated image sizes inside resource folder to address flickering/not displaying on watch face.

 ![](images/Example.png)
 ![](images/WatchOffWrist.png)
 ![](images/ActivitySwitch.mov)